Tyrn/wei/the-insider-en.typ

      "I  am  not  familiar  with  a financial  term  dictatorship,"  Shavash replied.

-     Bemish  looked  around  and noticed another  witness of  this  ruckus - Khanadar the Dried Date looked  at him out  of a corner.
+     Bemish  looked  around  and noticed another  witness of  this  ruckus---Khanadar the Dried Date looked  at him out  of a corner.
 Bemish quietly came to him and asked.

      "So, how do you like the business world?"